History of the Actor model: Petri nets

 Prior to the development of the Actor model, Petri nets were widely used to model nondeterministic computation.
 However, they were widely acknowledged to have an important limitation: they modeled control flow but not data flow.
 Consequently, they were not readily composable, thereby limiting their modularity.
 Hewitt pointed out another difficulty with Petri nets: simultaneous action.
 I.e., the atomic step of computation in Petri nets is a transition in which tokens simultaneously disappear from the input places of a transition and appear in the output places.
 The physical basis of using a primitive with this kind of simultaneity seemed questionable to him.
 Despite these apparent difficulties, Petri nets continue to be a popular approach to modelling concurrency, and are still the subject of active research.

 Threads, locks, and buffers (channels)

-Prior to the Actor model, concurrency was defined in low-level machine terms of threads, locks and buffers(channels).
-It certainly is the case that implementations of the Actor model typically make use of these hardware capabilities.
-However, there is no reason that the model could not be implemented directly in hardware without exposing any hardware threads and locks.
+Before the Actor model, concurrency was defined in low-level machine terms of threads, locks, and buffers(channels).
+Actor model implementations usually make use of these hardware abilities.
+However, there is no reason that the model cannot be implemented directly in hardware without exposing any hardware threads and locks.
 Also, there is no necessary relationship between the number of Actors, threads, and locks that might be involved in a computation.
-Implementations of the Actor model are free to make use of threads and locks in any way that is compatible with the laws for Actors.
+Actor model implementations are free to make use of threads and locks in any way that is compatible with the laws for Actors.